-An ABAWD must report when his work hours are reduced to less than 20 hours per week, averaged monthly.
+Regardless of the AG's reporting requirement, an ABAWD must report when his work hours are reduced to less than 20 hours per week, averaged monthly.
 Upon receipt of such a report, the Worker must immediately determine if the client remains eligible.
 See Section 9.1.A.